 I’ll hit you with a stick,

-After a good beating, they lift up the blanket and low and behold, there are presents underneath; yup, the Tio just shit presents.
+After a good beating, they lift up the blanket, and low and behold, there are Christmas presents underneath; yup, the Tio just shit presents.
 This process can continue until you lift up the blanket and you find sardines or herring.
 Then you know that your Tio is fully cleansed of presents.

 At that point you can throw him on the fire…his work is done.

 I know what you are thinking…”WTF” is going through your head right now…right?
 Your mouth might even be hanging open with a look of disbelief on your face.
 That’s how I reacted when I first heard this tale of a poopy Catalan Christmas.
 It was too strange to be true…right?
-I first heard of it from my friends in Girona Spain and like most people, at first I thought they were pulling my leg.
+I first heard of it from my friends in Girona Spain and like most people, at first, I thought they were pulling my leg.
 Granted, there are a lot of logs that people use for Christmas – a yule log, and baked log cakes come to mind.
 But a Christmas poop log was pretty obscure to me.

-This is the honest to God truth.
-My friends showed me pictures, and had their kids (enthusiastically) tell me about it.
+This is the honest-to-God truth.
+My friends showed me pictures and had their kids (enthusiastically) tell me about it.
 You can even watch family home videos on YouTube:

-How to experience your own catalan Christmas?
+How to experience your own Catalan Christmas?

 Get the ebook written by Dalene Heck all about how to experience Christmas time in Costa Brava!
 Get informed about Christmas traditions like: nativity scenes, el tió, Els Pastorets, Els Tres Reis d’Orient and how you can experience them!